 Free things to do in Cork

-Free Family Attractions in Cork
+Free Tourist Attractions in Cork

 Cork City Lough is a 4 hectare lake located in the centre of the city and is a unique coarse angling area.
 It is primarily a carp fishery, however it also holds eel and small quantities of tench, perch and rudd.